montevideo-tech/cmcd-validator/README.md

 ### [cmcd-validator-demo-app](https://github.com/montevideo-tech/cmcd-validator/tree/develop/packages/cmcd-validator-demo-app)

-To launch the demo app first you need to build the **cmcd-validator-library** and then  launch the following command:
+To launch the demo app first you need to build the **cmcd-validator-library** and then run the following command:

 ```bash
 $ npm run demo